8 Best Business Savings Accounts in 2023

 - Wire transfer fees and transaction fees

-Alternatives To the Best Business Savings Accounts
+Alternatives To the Best Small Business Savings Accounts

 What You Need To Open Small Business Savings Accounts

-The documents required to open a small business savings account are the same as those for a small business checking account.
+The documents required to open a small business savings account are the same as for a small business checking account.
 Be sure to confirm whether you can open the account online or if you need to visit a branch to do so.
 Requirements may vary from bank to bank and depend on your business type, but they typically include the following:

 - Employer identification number (EIN) or Social Security number if you’re a sole proprietor